mtuts/Computer-Graphics/lab05/README.md

 1. Input the two line end-points, storing the left end-point in (x<sub>0</sub>, y<sub>0</sub>)
 2. Plot the point $(x<sub>0</sub>, y<sub>0</sub>)
-3. Calculate the constants &increment;x, ?y, 2?y, and (2?y - 2?x) and get the first value for the decision
+3. Calculate the constants &#8710;x, ?y, 2?y, and (2?y - 2?x) and get the first value for the decision
 parameter as:
 P0 = 2? y - ? x
 4. At each xk along the line, starting at k = 0, perform the following test.
 If pk < 0, the next point to plot